-- (1) Cumulative balance of operating reserves per "Financial Stability Policy" approved by the Board. - (2) This reserve was set aside in the 1960s to cover catastrophic losses associated with District property damage, public liability and workers' compensation claims. - (3) Operating reserve for economic uncertainty budgeted in FY 19 to offset budgeted STA revenue due to possible repeal of SB1 and to set aside one time lump sum payment received from the new advertising contract. - (4) Amount set aside in FY18 for Safety and Security. - (5) Amount set aside in FY18 and FY19 for pension contribution or for prefunding of pension obligations. - (6) Portion of proceeds from sale of Low Carbon Fuel Standards credits sold set aside to support operations per "Low Carbon Fuel Standard Policy" approved by the Board in July 2017. - (7) Working capital fund.
+- (1) Cumulative balance of operating reserves per "Financial Stability Policy" approved by the Board. - (2) This reserve was set aside in the 1960s to cover catastrophic losses associated with District property damage, public liability and workers' compensation claims. - (3) Operating reserve for economic uncertainty set aside in FY 19 to offset budgeted STA revenue due to possible repeal of SB1 and to set aside one time lump sum payment received from the new advertising contract. - (4) Amount set aside in FY18 for Safety and Security net of utilization through September 2019. - (5) Amount set aside in FY18 and FY19 for pension contribution or for prefunding of pension obligations. - (6) Portion of proceeds from sale of Low Carbon Fuel Standards credits sold set aside to support operations per "Low Carbon Fuel Standard Policy" approved by the Board in July 2017. - (7) Working capital fund. - (8) Operating reserve set aside in FY 19 for quality of life initiatives.